 In order to avoid transferring their units pursuant to the contract, Defendants may argue the contract is liable to be avoided in equity because DSPC has engaged in unconscionable conduct by making unsolicited offers.

-Equity will provide relief where one party is under a special disability and another party has knowledge or ought know that the disability impacts on the party’s ability to understand what is in their best interests, so as to make it contrary to good conscience to allow a party to procure the benefit of the transaction.
+Equity will provide relief where one party is under a special disability and another party has knowledge or ought to know that the disability impacts on the party’s ability to understand what is in their best interests, so as to make it contrary to good conscience to allow a party to procure the benefit of the transaction.
 It is arguable that Defendants were under a special disability because of their lack of commercial knowledge and DSPC ought to have known that they were unsophisticated unitholders incapable of determining what was in their best interests.

 It is essential that the special disability actually impedes the Defendant’s ability to understand the nature and effect of the offer document and to make a judgment as to what is the Defendant’s best interest.
 The fact that one party is at a disadvantage vis-à-vis the other or one party has a physical or mental disability that does not impact on their understanding of the particular transaction will be insufficient.
-Similarly, mere disparity between the offer price and the fair estimate of value will be insufficient to establish unconscionable conduct.
+Similarly, a mere disparity between the offer price and the fair estimate of value will be insufficient to establish unconscionable conduct.
 The unitholders of recently demutualised companies arguably occupy a position of special disadvantage by reason of health, age or the ability to understand the nature of the offer documents.

 In addition, it is arguable DSPC had actual or constructive knowledge of the consumer’s special disability.
 While it may be difficult to prove DSPC has actual knowledge of circumstances that may place a unitholder under a special disability it more likely that they were aware of circumstances that ‘would cause a reasonable person to suspect that they were under a special disability that impeded them from acting in their best interests’.
 In Re Perpetual Investment Management Ltd White J stated: